oVEMP Testing

 Alternative electrode placements (examples)

-Electrode montage for testing the left ear.
+The first figure shows the electrode montage for testing the left ear.
 For testing of the right ear, move the active (white) electrode to the other side (underneath the red electrode).
+The second figure shows an alternative electrode montage where no electrodes need to be moved when changing ears.

 Ensure that the patient is relaxed prior to starting the test.
 After confirming impedances.